mr-mudgal/GfG-160-Days/README.md

 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-3%3A%20Reverse%20an%20Array.py">Day-3 Solution</a></pre>
 <pre><b>Day 4</b>: <i>Given an unsorted array arr[].
 Rotate the array to the left (counter-clockwise direction) by d steps, where d is a positive integer.
 Do the mentioned change in the array in place.</i>
 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-4%3A%20Rotate%20Array.py">Day-4 Solution</a></pre>
+<pre><b>Day 5</b>: <i>Given an array of integers arr[] representing a permutation, implement the next permutation that rearranges the numbers into the lexicographically next greater permutation.
+If no such permutation exists, rearrange the numbers into the lowest possible order (i.e., sorted in ascending order).</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-5%3A%20Next%20Permutation.py">Day-5 Solution</a></pre>
 ###### ⏸️ <i>to be continued</i>
 ##### ℹ️ The above list will be updated daily, as I start solving the problems.